-Why are barn weddings so popular?
+Why are barn/rustic wedding venues so popular?

 Most people never get the opportunity to visit a barn or farm during their typical day-to-day lives.
 The tranquility, rolling hills, and open sky are inviting and romantic.
 At your wedding, you want every moment captured forever and to enjoy time with that special someone on your big day.
+A ranch or farm can make a beautiful wedding venue.

-A farm or barn wedding venue offers a rural setting that is quiet and quaint – perfect for your big day.
+Farm weddings or barn wedding venue offers a rural setting that is quiet and quaint – perfect for your big day.

 Your guests will be able to enjoy the beauty of nature while you exchange vows at sunset and when darkness falls later in the evening.
-Farm and barn weddings offer an idyllic location with plenty of rustic charm to keep everyone entertained all night long!
+Farm weddings and barn weddings offer an idyllic location with plenty of rustic charm to keep everyone entertained all night long!

 What is a Barn?